Office: United Nations Institute for Disarmament Research (UNIDIR)

 Name and contact details of three references

-Applications should be sent as email attachments, with the subject line “Application: CAP Associate Researcher” to email@example.com.
+Applications should be sent as email attachments, with the subject line “Application: WMD Senior Researcher” to email@example.com.
 No applications will be accepted by post.
-Deadline for submission of applications is 22 October 2021.
+Deadline for submission of applications is 30 January 2022.
 Closing date is midnight Geneva time.

 Please note that due to the high volume of applications received, only shortlisted candidates will be contacted.
 Should you move forward in the process, you may be contacted for further assessment.